 How APR Works on Student Loans

 Not all students (and graduates, for that matter) understand the true cost of their student loans.
-That’s because borrowers are often unaware of the additional fees charged by their student loans.
-Others may think that only private student loans charge fees such as origination fees, but this is also not the case.
+Borrowers may think that only private student loans come with origination fees, but that is not the case.

-Most all federal student loans have what are called “loan fees ” that are taken directly out of the balance of the loan before the loan is dispersed, spread evenly across each of the loan disbursements.
-And it’s on the borrower to pay back the entire amount of the loan, not just the amount they received at first disbursement.
+Most federal student loans have loan fees that are taken directly out of the balance of the loan before the loan is dispersed.
+It’s on the borrower to pay back the entire amount of the loan, not just the amount received at disbursement.

-• Direct Subsidized Loans and Direct Unsubsidized Loans: 1.062% of the total loan amount
+• Direct Subsidized and Direct Unsubsidized loans.
+1.057% of the total loan amount

 While interest on many other loans is actually calculated monthly or annually, interest on federal Direct Loans is calculated daily.
-As a result, it is slightly more difficult to do an interest rate to APR calculation on a federal student loan.
-Luckily, there are tools to help.
+As a result, it is slightly more difficult to do an interest rate-to-APR calculation on a federal student loan.

-Here’s an online calculator that can help you discover the APR on a loan after you provide both the interest rate, the loan fees, and the length of the repayment term, in years (it refers to is as the “no-fee” APR, which is the same idea as the APR as we’ve discussed above).
+An online calculator can help you discover the APR on a loan after you provide the loan amount, interest rate, loan fees, and repayment term in years.

 Comparing Private and Federal Student Loans

-Both federal and private student loans have their pros and cons.
-In general, Direct subsidized federal student loans offer competitive rates that are typically not dependent on the borrower’s credit.
+Federal and private student loans have their pros and cons.
+In general, Direct Subsidized Loans offer competitive rates that are not dependent on the borrower’s credit.

-When a loan is subsidized, it means that the loan borrower is not responsible for paying the interest that accrues while the student is in school and during most deferment periods.
-This can make a significant difference in the amount of interest that is owed on a loan.
+When a federal student loan is subsidized, the borrower is not responsible for paying the interest that accrues while the student is in school and during most deferment periods.

-Additionally, federal student loans offer flexible repayment plans, including income-driven repayment options and student loan forgiveness and cancellation plans for qualifying borrowers.
+Additionally, federal student loans offer flexible repayment plans, including income-driven repayment options.

 Understanding Interest Costs